 Migdalia Gonzalez

-Migdalia “Mikki” Gonzalez is a dedicated occupational therapy educator and clinician who most recently served as an OTA Program Professor and Academic Clinical Fieldwork Coordinator at Keiser University in Fort Lauderdale, Florida.
-In this role, she partnered closely with clinical sites, guided students through the complexities of fieldwork, and helped shape a learning environment that emphasized practical skills and patient-centered care.
-Known for her supportive and engaging approach, Gonzalez is committed to building confident, compassionate practitioners prepared to meet the evolving demands of healthcare.
+Migdalia “Mikki” Gonzalez is a dedicated occupational therapy educator and clinician known for her human‑centered approach to care, education, and leadership.
+Most recently, she served as an OTA Program Professor and Academic Clinical Fieldwork Coordinator at Keiser University in Fort Lauderdale, Florida.
+In this role, she collaborated closely with clinical partners, supported students through the complexities of fieldwork education, and helped cultivate a learning environment grounded in practical skill development, accountability, and compassionate, patient‑centered care.

 • Certified Occupational Therapy Assistant